-- 1. Follow the instructions in the appendix to install and configure web services on your Raspberry Pi. - 2.
-If it doesn't already exist, use mkdir to create a folder public_html in the pi user's home folder.
-The working folder should look like /home/pi/public_html.

-- 3. In the public_html folder, use mkdir to create a folder arednsig to contain the arednsig HTML and PHP files. - 4.
-Move all the contents of the html subfolder in the arednsig folder to the arednsig folder created in step 3. - 5.
+- 4. If it doesn't already exist, use mkdir to create a folder public_html in the pi user's home folder.
+The working folder should look like /home/pi/public_html. - 5.
+In the public_html folder, use mkdir to create a folder power to contain the nodepower HTML files. - 6.
+Move all the contents of the html subfolder in the nodepower folder to the power folder created in step 5.
+This includes the static subfolder and its contents. - 7.
 The output data files (see figure 2) get overwritten frequently; similarly the chart files get overwritten frequently.
 On SD card systems, such as a Raspberry Pi, it is inadvisable to do frequent writes to any file system mounted on the SD card.
-To use the RAM based temporary file system (tmpfs) to store these files, continue with step 6.
-Otherwise, to write dynamic content to the disk drive, continue with step 11. - 6.
-Assure that the server /tmp folder gets mounted to the temporary file system.
-This can be done by adding the following line to the /etc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=50M 0 0 mkdir /tmp/arednsig chmod g+w /tmp/arednsig sudo chown :www-data /tmp/arednsig
+To use the RAM based temporary file system (tmpfs) to store these files, continue with step 8.
+Otherwise, to write dynamic content to the disk drive, continue with step 13.

+8. Assure that the server /tmp folder gets mounted to the temporary file system.
+Acting as superuser, add the following line to the bottom of the /etc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=10M 0 0 mkdir /tmp/nodepower chmod g+w /tmp/nodepower sudo chown :www-data /tmp/nodepower